 This is the gear we packed:

-- A wide lens (this is the one we usually use on trips which wasn’t wide enough).
+- A wide lens (this is the one we usually use on trips which weren’t wide enough).
 Fortunately, someone in our group had their 14mm lens.
 We definitely wished we had brought our 16-35mm with us.

 - Tripod + ND Filter if you want to get some long exposure shots

-Fly Ranch has roughly 100 pools on the property with a couple dozen springs.
+Fly Ranch has roughly 100 pools on the property with a couple of dozen springs.
 Some of them are as small as dinner plates, and others are the size of big swimming pools.

 In the past, locals would sneak onto the property to soak in the hot springs.
 Right now, they are not allowing the public to soak for insurance and liability reasons.
-They are also doing studies of the ecosystem to be sure that they can protect it long term.
+They are also doing studies of the ecosystem to be sure that they can protect it long-term.
 They eventually hope to have a system to allow people to soak, so keep an eye out for an update.